everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-11-the-future-is-sql.md

 When I just started working as a Data Engineer, I remember feeling ashamed that the only programming language I used was SQL.
 But now, SQL can handle the whole data pipeline and is's all you need for a modern data stack !

-Here are some tools that made SQL what it is today :
+Here are some tools that brought back SQL from the brink of death and made it what it is today :

 ### Cloud Data Warehouses